dotnet-smartcomponents/smartcomponents/docs/local-embeddings.md

 ## Shrinking embeddings (quantization)

 By default, `SmartComponents.LocalEmbeddings` uses an embeddings model that returns 384-dimensional embedding vectors.
-Each component is represented by a single-precision `float` value (4 bytes), so the total memory required for raw, unquantized embeddings is 384*4 = 1536 bytes.
+Each component is represented by a single-precision `float` value (4 bytes), so the memory required for a raw, unquantized embedding is 384*4 = 1536 bytes.

-In many scenarios this is too much data.
+In many scenarios this is too much memory.
 For a million embeddings, it would be 1.5 GiB, which is a lot to hold in memory, and a lot to add to your database.

 A common technique for reducing the space needed to store vector data is *quantization*.
 There are many forms of quantization. `LocalEmbeddings` has three built-in storage formats for embeddings, offering different quantizations: